uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Too many Canadians still do not know the history of Aboriginal peoples’ contributions to Canada, or understand that by virtue of the historical and modern Treaties negotiated by our government, we are all Treaty people.
 History plays an important role in reconciliation; to build for the future, Canadians must look to, and learn from, the past.

-As Commissioners, we understood from the start that although reconciliation could not be achieved during the TRC’s lifetime, the country could and must take ongoing positive and concrete steps forward.
+As Commissioners, we understood from the start that although reconciliation could not be achieved during the =|TRC=Truth and Reconciliation Commission of Canada=’s lifetime, the country could and must take ongoing positive and concrete steps forward.
 While the Commission has been a catalyst for deepening our national awareness of the meaning and potential of reconciliation, it will take many heads, hands, and hearts, working together, at all levels of society to maintain momentum in the years ahead.
 It will also take sustained political will at all levels of government and concerted material resources.

-The thousands of Survivors who publicly shared their residential school experiences at TRC events in every region of this country have launched a much-needed dialogue about what is necessary to heal themselves, their families, communities, and the nation.
+The thousands of Survivors who publicly shared their residential school experiences at =|TRC=Truth and Reconciliation Commission of Canada= events in every region of this country have launched a much-needed dialogue about what is necessary to heal themselves, their families, communities, and the nation.
 Canadians have much to benefit from listening to the voices, experiences, and wisdom of Survivors, Elders, and Traditional Knowledge Keepers—and much more to learn about reconciliation.
 Aboriginal peoples have an important contribution to make to reconciliation.
 Their knowledge systems, oral histories, laws, and connections to the land have vitally informed the reconciliation process to date, and are essential to its ongoing progress.

-At a Traditional Knowledge Keepers Forum sponsored by the TRC, Anishinaabe Elder Mary Deleary spoke about the responsibility for reconciliation that both Aboriginal and non-Aboriginal people carry.
+At a Traditional Knowledge Keepers Forum sponsored by the =|TRC=Truth and Reconciliation Commission of Canada=, Anishinaabe Elder Mary Deleary spoke about the responsibility for reconciliation that both Aboriginal and non-Aboriginal people carry.
 She emphasized that the work of reconciliation must continue in ways that honour the ancestors, respect the land, and rebalance relationships.
 She said,